-Auditors have an official relationship with the University, although they do not receive academic credit.
-Auditors, however, are entitled to request and receive a Duke transcript at the end of the academic term.
+While auditors do not receive academic credit, they do have an official relationship with Duke and are eligible to receive a Duke transcript at the end of the academic semester or term.
 Permission to audit is granted (or not) by the instructor of the course.
-An auditor is counted among those registered for the course, and therefore there must be space available in the class in order to register as an auditor.
+An auditor is counted among those registered for the course, so there must be space available in order to register to audit.

 The course instructor may want to know the potential auditor’s academic background and reasons for wanting to audit.
 Instructor expectations for your participation differ; they may expect auditors to:

 If the instructor does not clarify course expectations, the auditor should inquire to prevent misunderstanding.

 The following courses may NOT be taken on an audit basis: